-Because our graduate programs are currently non-residential, Toccoa Falls College cannot issue paperwork for graduate students to obtain a student (F-1) visa.
-International students, therefore, must complete their respective programs of study from their home countries.
+International students may be citizens of the United States with foreign academic credentials, permanent residents of the US, or non-resident students who must study from their home country.
+Toccoa Falls College cannot issue paperwork for graduate students to obtain a student (F-1) visa.
 The following details the requirements for international student admission.